 Learn more about modern experiences in SharePoint in Office 365 including what they are and how you recognize them.

 The modern experience is designed to be compelling, flexible, mobile, and easier to use.
 It is available in SharePoint in Office 365.
-Some modern experiences will be available soon with SharePoint Server 2019.
+Some modern experiences are available with SharePoint Server 2019.

 The following experiences are modern by default: